FlorianKrull/CompilerConstructionSS2019/specification.md

       -o, --output <file>       write the output to <file> (defaults to 'a.out')

     Environment Variables:
-      MCC_BACKEND               override the backend compiler (defaults to 'gcc' in PATH)
+      MCC_BACKEND               override the back-end compiler (defaults to 'gcc' in PATH)

 ### `mc_ast_to_dot`